bigfix/developer.bigfix.com/site/reference/types/bes-wizard.md

 # type: bes wizard

-The &amp;lt;bes wizard&amp;gt; objects are Console-only inspectors that return a list of the available BES Wizards.
+The &lt;bes wizard&lt; objects are Console-only inspectors that return a list of the available BES Wizards.

 # charset of &lt;bes wizard&gt; : string